CFeregrino/scWGCNA/README.md

     analyses.
 For this, we suggest to use the pseudocells, calculated as shown above.
 For the sake of this example, we ask for the analysis to be started with all the genes in our example dataset, as this is very small.
 Normally, the function would find variable genes for us.
+    **Important** If we obtain many modules with apparent expression in only 1, or a couple of cells, we can use the option “less=T” in this function, to remove such modules.

 ``` r
 # Run scWGCNA